Preserving MPHA’s Family Homes

 MPHA’s highrises are also not included in this application.
 MPHA has applied for a different federal program called the Rental Assistance Demonstration for one highrise.

-If residents don’t need to move out, why does the application refer to “relocation”?
+If residents do not need to move, why does the application refer to “relocation”?

-We realize that this terminology, required by HUD, can be confusing, especially because the intent of our application is to keep families in their homes.
+We realize that this terminology used by HUD can be confusing, because the intent of our application is to keep families in their homes.
 References to “relocation” expenses in MPHA’s application and approval letter refer only to the signing of a new lease (which is a required step in the conversion process).
-In our application, MPHA estimated administrative staff costs of assisting families with this process at $70,656 (around $100 per household), and HUD expects us to complete it within 180 days of approval barring any unexpected delays.
+In our application, MPHA estimated administrative staff costs of assisting families with this process at $70,656 (around $100 per household).

 Will there be any effect on rent or eligibility?

 We expect most families will see little change in rent and no effect on eligibility.
 The rent calculation will still be 30 percent of your adjusted income (the same as today, under traditional public housing).

 There may be special circumstances for a small number of households with the highest incomes, who currently pay MPHA’s maximum rent amount (also known as “flat rent”).
 However, no change would happen for many months.
 MPHA will be directly in touch with these households well in advance of any change, and provide transitional assistance if necessary.